BoergiM87/rpi-gpio-http-api/README.md

 # rpi-gpio-http-api
-A simple GPIO http api for Raspberry PI
+A simple http api to control the GPIOs form Raspberry PI